cncf/people/README.md

 # CNCF People
 This repo stores the data that will populate the various people listings on cncf.io.
 People can update their listing by submitting a PR for approval.
+After a PR is merged, the CNCF site will reflect the update within 10 min.
 The listings are:
 - [Ambassadors](https://www.cncf.io/people/ambassadors/)
 - [Governing Board](https://www.cncf.io/people/governing-board/)
 - [Staff](https://www.cncf.io/people/staff/)